Why this economic cycle is different

 Recovery - output gap is negative and rising

-Instead, a presently positive and rising output gap reflects labour market strength, as captured by the ‘unemployment gap’.
+Instead, a presently positive and rising output gap reflects labour market strength, as captured by the ‘unemployment gap’ (chart 3).
 The unemployment gap is one of the key inputs into the output gap model and tells us if there are less unemployed workers compared to trend levels.

 Monetary policymakers make a judgement on what is the NAIRU (Non-Accelerating Inflation Rate of Unemployment), being the lowest level of unemployment that can be achieved before inflation begins to rise in the economy.